Bob Marley: Family

 Marley had several notable grandchildren, including musicians Skip Marley and YG Marley, American football player Nico Marley, model Selah Marley, and filmmaker Donisha Prendergast.

+In 2004, Rita alleged that Marley raped her in 1973.
+She later said that British tabloids exaggerated the issue, saying the media was "out to get her".

 Football

 Aside from music, football (soccer) played a major role throughout Marley's life.
 As well as playing the game, in parking lots, fields, and even inside recording studios, Marley followed the Brazilian club Santos and its star player Pelé growing up, and was also a supporter of English football club Tottenham Hotspur and Argentine midfielder Ossie Ardiles, who played for the club for a decade beginning in 1978.
 Marley surrounded himself with people from the sport, and in the 1970s, made the Jamaican international footballer Allan "Skill" Cole his tour manager.
 Marley told a journalist, "If you want to get to know me, you will have to play football against me and the Wailers."

 Automobiles

-Two of the cars that Marley owned were BMWs, a 1602 and then an BMW 2500.
+Two of the cars that Marley owned were BMWs, a 1602 and then a BMW 2500.
 He purchased these because of the name.
 Marley said BMW stood for Bob Marley and the Wailers.